Electric bicycle: Health effects

 E-bikes can also provide a source of exercise for individuals who have trouble exercising for an extended time (due to injury or excessive weight, for example) as the bike can allow the rider to take short breaks from pedaling and also provide confidence to the rider that they'll be able to complete the selected path without becoming too fatigued or without having forced their knee joints too hard (people who need to use their knee joints without wearing them out unnecessarily may in some electric bikes adjust the level of motor assistance according to the terrain).
-A University of Tennessee study provides evidence that energy expenditure (EE) and oxygen consumption (VO2) for e-bikes are 24% lower than that for conventional bicycles, and 64% lower than for walking.
-Further, the study notes that the difference between e-bikes and bicycles are most pronounced on the uphill segments.

 There are individuals who claim to have lost considerable amounts of weight by using an electric bike.
 A recent prospective cohort study however found that people using e-bikes have a higher BMI than those using conventional bikes.
 By making the biking terrain less of an issue, people who would not otherwise consider biking can use the electric assistance when needed and otherwise pedal as they are able.

-E-bikes can be a useful part of cardiac rehabilitation programmes, since health professionals will often recommend a stationary bike be used in the early stages of these.
-Exercise-based cardiac rehabilitation programmes can reduce deaths in people with coronary heart disease by around 27%.
+E-bikes can be a useful part of cardiac rehabilitation programs, since health professionals will often recommend a stationary bike be used in the early stages of these.
+Exercise-based cardiac rehabilitation programs can reduce deaths in people with coronary heart disease by around 27%.

 Road traffic safety

 Schleinitz et al. (2014) concluded that e-bike users in Germany were no more likely than conventional cyclists to be involved in "safety-critical situations".
 However, Dozza et al. (2015) concluded (from an analysis of Swedish cyclists) that e-bikers may be involved in more critical incidents but with "lower severity".
 Additionally, e-bikers were less likely to have dangerous interactions with motorized vehicles.

+In the United States, an estimated 53,200 e-bike-related emergency department visits occurred between 2017 and 2022.
+During this period, there were 104 e-bike fatalities, accounting for 45% of all micromobility-related deaths.